yinwu33/multi-task-autonomous-driving.github.io/index.md

 # Introduction
+## Introduction

-This study is a "project intership" from Karlsruhe Institute of Technology, which is a three-people team work by Bangyu Zhu, Eugen Ernst and me (Yin Wu).
+This study is a "Project Intership" in Karlsruhe Institute of Technology, which is a three-people team work by Bangyu Zhu, Eugen Ernst and me (Yin Wu).
 We appreciate our mentors Vivekanandan Abhishek and Joseph Tim from AIFB institute.

 Perception of driving scenes is one of the main topics in autonomous driving domain, which is based on several tasks, for example: semantic segmentation, object detection, depth estimation etc. In recent years, vast amount of methods have been introduced for these specific problems.
 However, most of them consider one specific single task.
 One reason for the lack of multi-task learning is that the most available datasets do not include all labesl which are necessary for all tasks simultaneosly.